 At Fairview, we believe we have a very special park environment, providing a natural oasis for wildlife.
 It is our aim to further protect, conserve and enhance our park and to increase the bio diversity of the site, whilst creating a great holiday environment for our customers.

-As part of our continued commitment to conservation we are taking part in the new David Bellamy Award Honey Bee Friendly Park Project.
+As part of our continued commitment to conservation we have taken part for the 4th year, in the David Bellamy Award Honey Bee Friendly Park Project.
 Bees are a vital part of the British countryside and there has been a recent dramatic decline in many of Britain’s bee species so we will be doing what we can to help with Bee conservation.
 To help with the BBKA honey bee pledge, please consider planting bee friendly plants in your planters and designated garden areas.
 Lists and guides of bee friendly plants are available from the Tourist information Room.

 Taken by one of our owners Chris Gillett.
 Bodenham lakes are well worth a visit, 160 different species of birds have been recorded here!

-Below are examples of wildbirds and animals which have been photographed at Fairview Holiday Park.
+Below are examples of wildbirds and animals which have been photographed at Fairview Holiday Park and also our Picnic Benches made from recycled plastic milk cartons.
 Followed by pictures of various funghi, flowers and grasses found on the park.